-The Art of Afternoon Tea hosted by the famous Park Hyatt Melbourne is a five-star hotel that provides a dining experience like no other.
+The Art of Afternoon Tea hosted by the famous Park Hyatt Melbourne is a five-star high tea experience like no other.
 With world-class chefs and sommeliers utilising locally sourced ingredients, you are guaranteed a truly Melburnian culinary adventure.
-High tea here is served at the Lounge which overlooks the picturesque Trilogy Gardens and highlights include the finest estate leaf teas along with handmade petit desserts.
-Special menus can also be created in advance by their dedicated chefs for specific dietary needs.
+High tea here is served at the Tea Lounge overlooking the picturesque Trilogy Gardens.
+Highlights include finely cut sandwiches together with freshly baked scones served with a selection of jams and double cream, followed by a delectable selection of afternoon pastries.

 Located in: Park Hyatt Melbourne